 My Love Story with Food

-Sitting around a table with family and friends, bonding, connecting, debating and fighting even is one of life’s priceless moments.
-Sadly with busy schedules, living in fast city lives, the concept of spending quality time eating is now slowly turning into a ‘grab and on the go’ experience, with a sandwich in one hand and a cell phone in the other.
+Sitting around a table with family and friends, bonding, connecting, debating and even fighting, is amongst life’s priceless moments.
+Sadly, with busy schedules living in fast city lives the concept of spending quality time eating is now slowly turning into a ‘grab and on the go’ experience, with a sandwich in one hand and a cell phone in the other.

 How Food Connect Us

 In our household, we make sure that everyone gets involved around dinner time.
 Whether it be helping with the preparation of the meal, setting the table, cleaning up afterwards, everyone has a role to play.
 Then at dinner time, there is no cell phone, no TV, no distractions, just the family around a table talking and sharing their day.
 The food at our table is always served in big dishes and we all help ourselves and share the dishes.
 We call it ‘eating family-style’.
 We serve food the same way when we entertain and have guests.
 The food dishes are passed from one person to another and it instils a sense of hospitality and is an excellent ice breaker between guests that do not know each other!

 I strongly believe in the power of food and its ability to: